innolitics/rdm/rdm/init/documents/software_plan.md

 Change requests are implemented using [GitHub flow](https://guides.github.com/introduction/flow/).

 When beginning work on a change request with an id of `104`, developers should open a new Git branch named `104-short-description`.
-All development work should occur in Git branches.
+All development work should occur in Git branches{% if system.auditor_notes %} [5.1.1.d]{% endif %}.

 The `master` branch of the git repository should contain the most up-to-date tested version of the software system.
 When work on the branch is nearing completion, a GitHub pull request should be created for this branch.
 The project lead shall review and verify the changes in the branch, suggesting changes if necessary {% if system.auditor_notes %}[5.5.1]{% endif %}.